jdotrjs/phaser3-nineslice/README.md

 3 | `[ top, rightLeft, bottom ]` | The first element is used for the top, second is used for the right and left, and the third element is used for the bottom
 4 | `[ top, right, bottom, left ]` | Each element is assigned to a specific side

-In addition to switching to on array to define the pixel offsets for the corners our example also left out the safe area usage.
-Don't worry as it will be derived from the four corner offsets as seen above by the green area.
+In addition to switching to an array to define the pixel offsets for the corners our example also left out the safe area usage.
+In this case will be derived from the four corner offsets as seen above by the green area.
 If an array is used instead of a number it is expanded in the same way as

-**Resizing your 9Slice**
+**Resizing your 9 Slice**

 Directly setting the `.width` and `.height` attributes will cause scaling issues (TBD: bug).
 If you wish to change the object's size you should use `.resize`: